Have your say at Discuss.nzButterfly.info the Butterfly forum for NZ Login Register

 Lifecycle

-Note: there is possible inaccuracies for the egg, larvae & pupation stages.
+Note: there is possible inaccuracies for the egg, larvae and pupation stages.

 Lifecycle of Janita's Tussock